 - Access to the NHMA Annual Conference, the largest yearly gathering of municipal officials and staff from across the state, featuring over 50 training sessions and more than 100 vendors.

-- Complimentary copy of NHMA signature publications including Knowing the Territory, A Guide to Open Government: New Hampshire's Right-to-Know Law, City and Town Councilors, Mayors, and Alderman Handbook (digital download only), Directory of Municipal Officials, Important Date Calendars/Posters (digital download too), and Legislative Policy Positions.
-Additional copies (hard copy or electronic copy) available for sale at member discounted prices.
+- Complimentary copy of NHMA publications including Knowing the Territory, A Guide to Open Government: New Hampshire's Right-to-Know Law, City and Town Councilors, Mayors, and Alderman Handbook (digital download only), Directory of Municipal Officials, Important Date Calendars/Posters (digital download too), and Legislative Policy Positions.
+Additional copies (hard copy if available, or electronic copy) available for sale at member discounted prices.

 Visit our Advocacy page for information on our legislative advocacy activities.
 Visit our Event & Training page for workshops, webinars, on-demand training opportunities and annual conference information.
 Visit our Resources page to see the Calendar of Events, available publications, Town & City, and classified ads.